Retinol? Glycolic Acid? What's right for your skin?

 Glycolic acid is an alpha hydroxy acid made from the sugar cane plant.
 It works by breaking down dead skin cells that contribute to clogged pores and dull skin.
 Over time, glycolic acid can help smooth uneven facial tones, and diminish lines, wrinkles, age spots, and scarred tissue.
 At up to 10% concentration, it can be applied to the face in a base cream or lotion and then rinsed away with water.
 Glycolic acid strength varies from product to product.
 Test your new product on a small area of your skin before starting your skin care program, and then follow the manufacturer's instructions.
 If you have sensitive skin, be especially careful.

 Both retinol and glycolic acid make your skin more vulnerable to harmful sunrays.
-Use a sun block with an SPF of 30 or more to protect your skin from both UVA and UVB rays every day.
+After a retinol or glycolic acid treatment, you should avoid the sun for 48 to 72 hours (consult your dermatologist).
+Thereafter, apply a broad spectrum sunblock with an SPF of 30 or more to protect your skin from both UVA and UVB rays as a regular part of your daily grooming routine.
 Don't leave home without it.

 This article has been reviewed by Amy Wolthoff, MD, Dermatologist.